 “One of the big challenges when it comes to working remotely is keeping your work and home lives separate.
 ‘For some people it becomes very blurry,” says Muse career coach Lynn Berger, who specializes in helping people navigate career transitions.
 If you never fully disconnect from work, your work productivity will suffer and your home life can take a hit as well’.”

 Another thing to consider is your work environment, which used to be setting up our desk at the office.
 An issue now is space, obviously, both physical and head space to do what we need to do.
 Carving that out, in our heads and in our homes, is crucial.
 The article pointed out some of the challenges depending on your living situation.
 People generally fall into 1 of 2 groups, either they’re now isolated because they live alone and face that challenge.
-Or they’re in a different situation, maybe in a house full of other people doing their own work or schoolwork too.
+Or they’re in a different situation, maybe in a house full of other people doing their own work or schoolwork.

 “If you live with other people, this separation is even more critical.
 Communicate with the people you live with to establish boundaries so you can cut down on distractions during the workday—and then disconnect and give the people you care about your full attention.
 Having a separate time and space to work will allow you to be more present in your home life.”

 Coming up with plans to create some structure for your new daily life can really help.
 Establishing routines, setting aside designated times to take a coffee break, have lunch, or get some exercise can really help the days feel more normal.
-A lot of people are coming up with a daily timetable to do things and really try to stick with it.
+A lot of people are coming up with a daily timetable and really try to stick with it.
 For example, 8:00 breakfast, 8:30 check emails, 9:00 return phone calls, 10:00 work on projects, 12:30 lunch….
 You get the idea.

 Things may not go smoothly, and real life is likely to present challenges to the best laid plans for working from home.
 It’s important to not just recognize the problems, but to share ideas on dealing with them.